Children are fascinated by leaves.

 - Collect some leaves that have nice prominent veins.
 While looking for leaves, pay attention to the size and shape you would like your leaf softie to be.

-- Cut your material into a two squares.
+- Cut your material into two squares.
 The size depends on the leaves you will use and the size you would like.
 Mine were approximately 20cm x 20cm.

 - Mix some acrylic paint to your desired color and paint over the underside of the leaf or the side that has the most prominent veins.

 - Turn your leaf over, paint face down, onto one side of the material.
 Place a piece of cardboard over the top and press the cardboard down with your hand.
 The cardboard reduces the chance of smudging.

 - Peel the cardboard off carefully and then the leaf.
 You should have a beautiful leaf print on the material.

 - You can do the other side of the material if you like so that you have a front and a back but it can make it difficult the material it up later.

 - When the paint is dry, paint on the hands and the smile.

 - Once it’s completely dry, it’s time to add the eyes.
 Follow the instructions on the eyes that you bought.
 Mine was really simple.
 I made a little hole and they screwed through the material, then I put a little cap on the back.
 So easy!

 - Next, turn the two bits of material together with the painted sections facing each other.
 Cut around the edge, leaving a 2cm gap from the edge of the painted leaf.

 - Sew around leaf leaving a gap of 1cm between the leaf and the sewing thread.
 Make sure you don’t join the sewing.
 You’ll need to leave a gap of at least 5cm, to be able to add the stuffing.

 - Turn the material the right way around.
 Be sure to use a pencil to push out any tips.

 - Fill your material with stuffing.
 I recycled stuffing from an old toy the girls didn’t want anymore.